 Before buying a pet, you should first take a look at your insurance policy to see exactly what is covered.
 By expanding your coverage, you might even be able to protect yourself against lawsuits if your pet escapes the yard.
 Without this type of coverage, a single bite or scratch could cost you tens of thousands of dollars.

 Modern plumbing systems are incredibly durable, but homeowners should always err on the side of caution when it comes to broken sewer lines.
-At the very least, you should hire a plumber to inspect your plumbing system to see if it is damaged and needs to be replaced.
-Homeowners who live in cold areas should have their pipes inspected at least once a year.
+At the very least, you should hire a plumber to inspect your plumbing system to see if it is damaged and needs to be repaired.
+If it does, ask your plumber if Trenchless Sewer Lateral Repair is an option; it's much less intrusive and less expensive.

 Just like all of your other insurance policies, you want to be sure that your homeowners insurance will protect you when you need it the most.
 If your policy does not cover any of these situations, then you might want to speak with your provider to discuss expanding your coverage.